 Sir Henry Cooper died on May 1, 2011.
 To many, he’s part of the Muhammad Ali legend.
 But in many homes in England, it’s the other way around.

-Thomas Hauser’s next book – Staredown: Another Year Inside Boxing – will be published by the University of Arkansas Press this autumn.
+Thomas Hauser’s latest book – Staredown: Another Year Inside Boxing – was published by the University of Arkansas Press.
 In 2004, the Boxing Writers Association of America honoured Hauser with the Nat Fleischer Award for career excellence in boxing journalism.
 He will be inducted into the International Boxing Hall of Fame with the Class of 2020.